alan-turing-institute/rctab-infrastructure/README.md

 The inspiration for the ticker is the [stock ticker](https://www.investopedia.com/terms/s/stocksymbol.asp).

 The ticker is combined with the stack name to provide globally unique resource names associated with a particular stack (_e.g._ prod, dev, main, _etc._).
 One example is the domain of the api, which takes the form `rctab-{ticker}-{stack}.azurewebsites.net`.
 The total length of these two constants must not be larger than 10 characters.

+> **Warning**
+Do not change the stack name or org ticker after deployment.
+The stack name and org ticker are used to form the name of the database server.
+If you change either after deployment, Pulumi will drop and recreate the database server but will not know to recreate the database user, leaving you with a broken deployment.

 #### Primary IP